Irish Immigration

 Patrick Naughton was also born in Ireland and, like a lot of Danburians of the time, he was a hat shop worker most of his life.
 Patrick and Johanna had two daughters, Mary and Catherine.
 I haven’t found very much information about Mary yet.
 Catherine married Thomas McCloskey.

-Mary Keating, the other other sister of Margaret, Bridget and Johanna is sort of hard to track down.
+Miss Mary Keating, the other other sister of Margaret, Bridget and Johanna is sort of hard to track down.
 Unfortunately, woman of the day were rarely known as Mary Keating or Catherine Jones, for instance.
 They mostly were known as Mrs. Thomas Keating or Mrs John Jones.
-So, if you were single woman you didn’t have much of an identity.
+So, if you were a single woman you didn’t have much of an identity.
 Remember that women didn’t have the right to vote until 1920.

-To complicate matters, in the life span of Miss Mary Keating, there were probably 10’s of thousands of Mary Keatings all living in Danbury, Connecticut! (slight exaggeration) I found an 1880 census where a 23 year old, single Mary Keating lived on 159 Main St in Danbury and was a servant by trade.
+To complicate matters, in the life span of Miss Mary Keating, there were probably 10’s of Mary Keatings living in Danbury, Connecticut! (slight exaggeration) I found an 1880 census where a 23 year old, single Mary Keating lived on 159 Main St in Danbury and was a servant by trade.
 I also found a 1920 census where a 70 year old, single woman named Mary Keating was a servant and she was working for and living in a house on Farview Ave.
 Farview Ave in Danbury, CT in 1920 was truly an upper-class neighborhood!
 I’m pretty sure this is our girl!
 We know she was single in 1918 and I couldn’t find another single Mary Keating near her age still living in the 1920 census in Danbury!
 The fact she aged 47 years in only 40 years means nothing in the world of historical censuses.

 I have no death record for her but I’m sure that in one of my treks through St Peter’s Cemetery in Danbury, I will stumble upon her.
 (Hopefully, only in a figurative sense!)